Neur0toxine/atranscoder-rpc/README.md

 3. You will receive JSON response with job ID.
 The transcoding result will be saved into `/tmp/{job_id}.out.atranscoder`

 # Roadmap
-- [ ] Implement acceptable error handling.
 - [ ] Restart threads in case of panic.
+- [x] Implement somewhat acceptable error handling.
-- [ ] Remove old conversion results and input files every Nth hours.
+- [x] Remove old conversion results and input files that are older than 1 hour.
 - [x] Remove input file after transcoding it.
 - [x] Implement file upload to `uploadUrl` (if `Content-Type: application/json` then conversion was not successful and body contains an error info).
 - [x] Remove transcoding result after uploading it to the `uploadUrl`.
 - [ ] (Optional) Make `uploadUrl` optional and allow the client to download the file on-demand.
 - [ ] Docker image for `amd64` and `aarch64`.
-- [ ] Statically linked binary for Docker image & result docker image based on `scratch` (reduce image size).
+- [ ] ~~Statically linked binary for Docker image & result docker image based on `scratch` (reduce image size).~~ Not yet, see [Dockerfile.scratch](Dockerfile.scratch).
 - [ ] Tests!